Sunday, August 10, 2025

 The Search for Senenmut

-The supposed success with finding King Hatshepsut has brought to light many new questions about the location of the mummy of her foremost courtier Senenmut.
+The supposed success with finding King Hatshepset's mummy has brought to light many new questions about the location of the mummy of her foremost courtier, Senenmut.
 The thought that he may be among the unidentified royal mummies is intriguing.
-Though the finding of Hatshepsut was made by the presence of a tooth there is still a lot of faith being placed in DNA perhaps not with mummified tissue but with bone or teeth.
+Although the discovery of Hatshepsut was made possible by the presence of a tooth, there is still considerable faith being placed in DNA, perhaps not with mummified tissue, but with bone or teeth.

 Fortune has played its hand with the discovery of the intact tomb of Hatnofer and Ramose in the courtyard of their son Senenmut's prominent tomb at Sheik Abd el Qurna, TT71.
-Senenmut's tomb was explored by the Metropolitan Museum of Art's expedition in 1936 with the prize being the smashed brown quartzite sarcophagus which because it was unfinished has led some to believe that it was never used by Senenmut.
+Senenmut's tomb was explored by the Metropolitan Museum of Art's expedition in 1936, with the prize being a smashed brown quartzite sarcophagus.
+However, because it was unfinished, this has led some to believe that it was never used by Senenmut.

-As it happens Senenmut's father Ramose was a skeleton when found and was probably not mummified while his mother was mummified but since excavation has become mostly a skeleton as well.
-This is good as little damage will occur to their remains for DNA tests to find their famous son.
+As it happens, Senenmut's father Ramose was a skeleton when found and was probably not mummified, while his mother was mummified, but since the excavation has become mostly a skeleton as well.
+This is good, as little damage will occur to their remains for DNA tests to find their famous son.

-Among the male mummy's from the cache tombs DB 320 and KV 35 that appear not to be a direct family member of the Thutmoside king's families.
+Among the male mummies from the cache tombs DB 320 and KV 35, which appear not to be direct family members of the Thutmoside king's families.
 Perhaps the best choice must be the mummy in the coffin inscribed for Nibsoni and known as "Unknown man C".
-Described in his 1912 "Mummies Royal" G. E. Smith refers to the mummy as "tall, vigorous man","must have seemed a very giant amongst them, and is hardly likely to have sprung from such puny stock".
+Described in his 1912 "Mummies Royal" G. E. Smith refers to the mummy as "tall, vigorous man", "must have seemed a very giant amongst them, and is hardly likely to have sprung from such puny stock".

-Mr. Smith makes this statement in reference to the XVIII Dynasty king's found in the cache with our unknown man "C".
-He says little more about this mummy other than the mummy had been riffled in modern times before the official discovery of the tomb.
-Unfortunately, the research on this individual is sparse though Mr. Smith believed the mummy's arm position suggests he dates before Thutmosis II.
+Mr. Smith makes this statement about the XVIII Dynasty kings found in the cache with our unknown man "C".
+He says little more about this mummy other than the mummy had been rifled in modern times before the official discovery of the tomb.
+Unfortunately, the research on this individual is sparse, though Mr. Smith believed the mummy's arm position suggests he dates before Thutmosis II.

 Notes: